Pregnancy

 • Mumps – increases the risk of miscarriage.

-• Influenza – increases the risk of miscarriage, premature birth or stillbirth and increases the risk of severe illness and death in the mother.
+• Influenza – increases the risk of miscarriage, premature birth or stillbirth and increases the risk of severe illness and death in the birth-parent.

 • Whooping cough – can cause pneumonia (infection causing inflammation of air sacs in the lungs), seizures, encephalopathy (damage to the brain) and the death of the baby.